kghose/groho/docs/tutorial.md

 [jdc]: http://aa.usno.navy.mil/data/docs/JulianDate.php

 `flightplan` is a flight plan text file.
 You can have as many flight plans as you want, one to a line.
-The names of each spaceship has to be unique.
+The name of each spaceship (declared in the flightplan file) has to be unique.

 Typically you will have the scenario file and flight plan files for a simulation in one folder with different folders for different simulations, to keep organized, while the JPL ephemeris kernels are kept in one fixed data directory.